 Either type of biopsy can be performed in a doctor’s office using local anesthesia.
 Our doctors use imaging techniques, such as ultrasound and mammography, to guide the placement of the needle.

-The tissue removed with a core needle biopsy takes more time to examine than tissue removed via fine needle aspiration, but it can potentially provide pathologists with more information.
-For example, they can determine whether estrogen or progesterone are fueling the growth of the cancer and whether the tumor is producing high levels of a protein called human epidermal growth factor receptor-2 (HER2), which helps breast cancer cells grow.
+The tissue removed with a core needle biopsy takes more time to examine than tissue removed via fine-needle aspiration, but it can potentially provide pathologists with more information.
+For example, they can determine whether estrogen or progesterone is fueling the growth of the cancer and whether the tumor is producing high levels of a protein called human epidermal growth factor receptor-2 (HER2), which helps breast cancer cells grow.
 This information can help guide treatment.

 Open Surgical Biopsy